FreeRTOS/Lab-Project-ota-example-for-AWS-IoT-Core/README.md

 this library will allow you to easily configure OTA updates from a variety of sources and keep OTA functionality separated from any on-device application.

+This repository contains the following two example OTA orchestrators.
+Both orchestrators use FreeRTOS, coreMQTT and IoT Jobs library.

-This repository contains an example of an OTA orchestrator using FreeRTOS and coreMQTT.
-The example will check IoT Core for an existing OTA Job, download its associated file, output the file over the command line, and report success back to IoT Core.
+1. **Simple OTA Orchestrator**: It is a simple orchestrator which checks IoT Core for an existing OTA Job, download its associated file, output the file over the command line, and report success back to IoT Core.
+2. **OTA Agent Orchestrator**: This orchestrator is designed to mimic the OTA agent found in the old OTA repository.
+The OTA agent orchestrator operates by managing a state machine that tracks the current status of the download process.
+The state machine is influenced by receiving events that are sourced by either internal calls or the main application.
+The OTA agent requires a loop to be running to receive and process these incoming events before it can start.

 ## 0. Concepts and Architecture